Category: LMB News

 with a copy of your IRS 501(c)(3) designation letter or fiscal sponsorship agreement letter.
 Optional additional documents, such as letters of support, may also be submitted via email.

-Grant applications will be accepted until May 5th, 2017.
-Micro-Grant awardees will be notified by May 12.
 Micro-Grant funds will be distributed at a ceremony during LMB’s Lucinda Means Bicycle Advocacy Day on May 24th at the State Capitol.
 Grant awardees are strongly encouraged to attend the ceremony.

 LMB requests that all grant recipients keep us updated on the progress of their projects.
 Grant recipient expectations include: